RadomirNiewiadomski/eMenu-REST-API/README.md

 3. Each card can contain any number of dishes.
 4. Each dish should be characterized by: name, description, price, preparation time, date of create, date of update, information whether the dish is vegetarian and image of the dish.
 5. Each card is characterized by: name (unique), description, date of create, date of update.
-6. The API must be protected against unauthorized access (after user authorization).
+6. The API is protected against unauthorized access (after user authorization).

 #### Public API: